 Changes in assumptions

-During 2018, NN Leven reviewed the best estimate assumptions as part of the regular process and updated them where necessary to reflect new insights.
+During 2018, Delta Lloyd Levensverzekering aligned its best estimate assumptions to NN Leven best estimate assumptions.
+This review is part of the regular process and assumptions are updated where necessary to reflect new insights.

 Options and guarantees